 The public will be informed by the LDMG when the Storm Surge Shelter or other Places of Refuge are opened in preparation for a disaster through the media.

 The Port Douglas Storm Tide Cyclone Shelter is at the rear of Port Douglas State School and is available for the rest of the year for hire as a multipurpose function centre with basketball/netball court and smaller, airconditioned meeting room and commercial kitchen.
-The hall holds 640 chairs.
-For more information or to make a booking visit the Port Douglas State School website.
+It is perfect for concerts, musical events and holds 640 chairs.
+Prospective users should contact the Principal on 4084 3222 or email: firstname.lastname@example.org